Karan Wahi, Rithvik Dhanjani, Raqesh Bapat & Rajat Barmecha Sculpt Eco-friendly Ganesha Idols (PICS)

 Raqesh Bapat

-Looks like this time, Raqesh is making the idol alone as he shifted his place.
+Looks like this time, Raqesh is making the idol all by himself as he shifted his place.
 Sharing a couple of pictures, the actor wrote, "Back to where it all started #ganpatibappamorya 🙏" and "This!!!...
 Is bliss!!! 💫 #soultherapy #blessingscomingalive #ganpatibappamorya 🙏" - (sic)

 Karan Wahi